shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

 data2023 = pd.DataFrame(rows, columns= headers)
 ```

-**Be sure to close the driver when you have finished scraping the data.
-By using the driver.close function.**
+**Be sure to close the driver when you have finished scraping the data by using the driver.close function.**

 *If you would like to learn more about using the BeautifulSoup packages click <a href="https://www.crummy.com/software/BeautifulSoup/bs4/doc/" target="_blank">here</a>*